binocarlos/bitbuddy/electricity.md

 If something is not very conductive (like plastic) then it has a high resistance.

-The air between the earth and the positive water ions in the sky has a very high resistance.
+The air between the earth and the positive water ions in the sky has a very high resistance - it will not allow extra electrons to pass easily.

 ## lightning

-For the electrons to travel through material with a very high resistance - the voltage must be huge.
+For the electrons to travel through material like air with a very high resistance - the voltage must be huge.

-This is what happens when lightning occurs.
-If air were like metal and was conductive - the ions would equalize easily and constantly - preventing the voltage from growing.
+This is what happens when lightning strikes.
+If air were like metal and was conductive - the ions would constantly equalize and the voltage would never grow for the lightning to happen.

-However - the air is not conductive and so the voltage grows and grows until it is enough to make even air conductive.
+As it is, air is not very conductive and so the voltage required for the electrons to 'leap' through air is very high.

 That is why circuit boards in computers use Copper for the electricity to flow down - it makes it easy for the electricity to happen.

+## communications

+Lightning is not all that useful although it is cool.

+If lightning happened every time there was going to be an earthquake however - it would be saving lives.

+That is how humans have learnt to use electricity for computing - by turning it into a light-speed communications tool.